Your voice in The Pivot

 What's the process after my pitch is approved?

 Once your submission is approved, you'll have a month to submit your first draft.
 Then, we'll provide additional feedback, and you'll have another month to submit the final version.
+All submissions for this edition need to be approved, and submitted by the week commencing (dates for the third issue to be confirmed).
 If you need extra support, the National Office team is here to help.
 Please contact Julia at [email protected].

 How often is The Pivot published?